DataDog/dpn/sandbox-apps/sample-app-todo/README.md

 ## Shutting down

 You can pause your virtual machine that runs your app with `vagrant halt`, or you can destroy it completely with `vagrant destroy`.
-Whenever you want to run it again, you can just `vagrant up` again after that.
+Whenever you want to run it again, you can just `vagrant up --no-provision` again after that.

 ## Troubleshooting